Shlomo Argov

 Shlomo Argov (שלמה ארגוב; 14 December 1929 – 23 February 2003) was an Israeli diplomat.
-He was the Israeli ambassador to the United Kingdom whose attempted assassination led to the 1982 Lebanon War.
+He was the Israeli ambassador to the United Kingdom, whose attempted assassination led to the 1982 Lebanon War.

 Early life and education

-Argov was born in Jerusalem in 1929, to a family that had lived in Jerusalem for seven generations.
+Argov was born in Jerusalem in 1929 to the Salomon family that had lived in Jerusalem for ten generations.
 As a teenager, he joined the Palmach, the elite force of the Haganah.
 During the 1947–48 Civil War in Mandatory Palestine, he was wounded in the Battle of Safed.
 When Israel was established and the 1948 Arab–Israeli War broke out, Argov joined the Israel Defense Forces (IDF).

-In 1950, he completed his military service and went to the United States to study, receiving a Bachelor of Science degree from the School of Foreign Service at Georgetown University in 1952.
-While studying, he worked part-time at the Israeli Embassy, where he met his future wife Hava.
+In 1950, he completed his military service and went to the United States to study, receiving a Bachelor of Science degree from the School of Foreign Service at Georgetown University, Washington D.C., in 1952.
+While studying, he worked part-time at the Israeli Embassy in Washington, where he met his future wife Hava.
 Afterwards, he went to study in the United Kingdom, and received an MA in international relations from the London School of Economics in 1955.

 Career

 Argov then returned to Israel, where he spent several years working in the Prime Minister's Office under David Ben-Gurion.

-In 1959, Argov joined the Israeli Foreign Ministry, and was appointed consul-general in Lagos, Nigeria (in 1960, he was ambassador), and was later transferred to the Israeli Embassy in Ghana.
-In 1962, he served at the Israeli consulate in New York City.
+In 1959, Argov joined the Israeli Foreign Ministry, and was appointed consul-general in Lagos, Nigeria; following that country's independence in 1960, he became ambassador.
+He was later transferred to the Israeli Embassy in Ghana, before joining the Israeli consulate in New York City in 1962.
 In 1965, he became Deputy-Director of the American Desk at the Foreign Ministry, and was posted at the Israeli Embassy in Washington in 1968.
 From 1971 to 1974, he served as ambassador to Mexico, and was appointed Deputy Director-General for Information of the Foreign Ministry in Jerusalem when he returned.
 In 1977, he was appointed ambassador to the Netherlands, and served until 1979.

 In September 1979, he was appointed ambassador to the United Kingdom by Prime Minister Menachem Begin.
 During his three years as ambassador, he "forcefully and articulately put forward Israel's cause to a generally hostile Foreign Office and media".
 He was highly admired by British Jews, and often visited Jewish communities.

 Personal life

-Argov had three children with his wife Hava: son Gideon and daughters Yehudit and Edna.
+Argov had three children with his wife Hava: a son, Gideon, and two daughters, Yehudit and Edna.
 Hava died in May 2002.